So you’ve heard about SEO, but you’re not exactly sure what it means. Or maybe you are not sure how it can help you achieve your goals.

 Still need convincing?
 Here are some more reasons why you need a website that works on mobile:

 - Site usability — You want people to be able to move around your site.
 And so does Google.
 Responsive web design lets people easily move around, leading to improved user experience and great time on site.
+It’s also one of web design best practices.

 - Page speed — You want your site to load fast (more on that later).